-The Rural Area is not expected to accommodate large amounts of growth and allows for low-density residential development and other traditional rural uses.
+The Rural Area is not expected to accommodate large amounts of growth, but it ((and)) allows for low-density residential development and other traditional rural uses.
 The GMA requires that rural development be contained and controlled to ensure the protection of rural character, assure the visual compatibility of rural development with the surrounding rural area, protect environmentally critical areas and habitat, and protect against conflicts with natural resource uses such as farming, forestry, and mining.

-In 2002, the Growth Management Planning Council adopted urban area targets to accommodate the 2022 countywide population projections supplied by the state.
-These urban targets assumed a rural area forecast of an additional 6,000 housing units during the period 2001 to 2022.
+In 2009 ((2002)), the Growth Management Planning Council adopted urban area targets to accommodate the most recent ((2022)) countywide population projections supplied by the state.
+These urban targets assumed a rural area forecast of fewer than ((an additional)) 6,000 additional housing units during the period 2006 to 2031 ((2001 to 2022)).
 No attempt has been made to allocate this rural forecast to subareas of rural King County.

-Since adoption of King County's initial comprehensive plan under GMA in 1994, annual building permit activity in the Rural Area has continued to drop to an average of approximately 570 new building permits per year for the period 1999-2002.
-Application of new zoning measures and other regulatory tools have also helped to reduce subdivision activity, but if the current rate of 570 new homes per year continues, the Rural Area could be built out to its full capacity within 20 years of the date of this plan.
+Since adoption of King County's initial comprehensive plan under GMA in 1994, annual building permit activity in the Rural Area has continued to drop to an average of under 400 ((approximately 570)) new building permits per year since 2007((for the period 1999-2002)).
+Between 2000 and 2010, Rural and Resource areas grew by about 4,000 housing units to a total of 49,000.
+However, the population of these areas actually declined slightly during the decade, and now stands at less than 124,000.
+Application of new zoning measures and other regulatory tools have ((also)) helped to reduce subdivision activity, but if the current rate of 400 ((570)) new homes per year continues, the Rural Area could be built out to its full capacity within 25 ((20)) years of the date of this plan.